CONTACT US

 What are the meetings like?

-We start the formal meetings by reviewing Rotary business, enjoy our dinner, followed by a guest speaker covering many different subjects, the object being to widen the experience and knowledge of our members and guests.
-The formal meetings finish around 9 pm.
+We start the meetings with introductions, followed by a short quiz to break the ice, and then enjoying our meal.
+We then have Club updates, followed by our guest speaker covering many different subjects, the object being to widen the experience and knowledge of our members and guests.
+The meetings finish around 9 pm.

 Please note there is no formal set dress code, but smart casual is preferred.